-The best cast iron skillets of 2021 | CNN Underscored
+The best cast-iron skillets of 2021 | CNN Underscored

 - Handle: Was the handle comfortable or ergonomic?
 Was it too short or too long?
 Was it easy to grab while wearing a bulky oven mitt or using a kitchen towel?
 Did it have a helper handle, and how easy was that to hold on to?

 - Pour spout: How many pour spouts, if any, were included?
-When pouring ½ cup of oil from the pan into a Mason jar, was there any dribbling or spilling down the side of the pan or jar?
+When pouring a half cup of oil from the pan into a Mason jar, was there any dribbling or spilling down the side of the pan or jar?

-- Depth of sides: We measured how deep each pan was–shallower sides are better for ease of sauteing, while deeper sides allow for deep-frying.
+- Depth of sides: We measured how deep each pan was.
+(Shallower sides are better for ease of sautéing, while deeper sides allow for deep-frying.)

 Care

 - Ease of cleanup: All the pans tested were hand-wash only.
-Did it take much elbow grease to remove any bits of food, clean out butter or oil?
+Did it take much elbow grease to remove any bits of food, or to clean out butter or oil?

 - Preseasoning: The pans were also all preseasoned.
 We noted how they were seasoned and what oils were used.